 Scientific opportunities

-Neutron beams produced by means of photo-production reactions :
+Neutron beams produced by means of photo-production reactions can be applied for:

 Neutron Resonance Capture Analysis (NRCA): using pulsed epithermal neutrons (roughly below 10 keV down to 1 eV).
 Several elements in the periodic table show in the absorption cross section intense and relatively narrow peaks (resonances), each resonance being peculiar of the absorbing nuclide.
 Different isotopes of the same element may have different resonance energy.
 At a pulsed source the resonance are recognized as peaks in the time of flight spectrum.
 Each resonance is the fingerprint of a nuclear specie (isotopical recognition) thus allowing for the elemental material analysis (qualitative and quantitative) especially on metallic samples (e.g. cultural heritages).
 The main requirement for such measurements is the use ot the TOF technique with epithermal neutrons.